natefrog808/PrivaSight/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-See our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## 📄 License